Ryan-Liang19/CAPBO/README.md

 'Sensitivity': serial experiments; 'Parallel': parallel experiments;
 'Hartman3', 'Alpine', 'Ackley', 'Hartman6': benchmark tests for different functions;
 'High', 'low': the optimum is in the high-cost/low-cost region;
-'2dim', '4dim', '6dim': case studies for different dimensional problems.
+'2dim', '4dim', '6dim': case studies of different dimensional problems;
+'gls': case study of hydrogenation of m-dinitrobenzene.

 Naming rules for the sheets: